Optimizing over iid distributions and the Beat the Average game: The Beat the Average game

+offers some additional insight into the relation between the dice and card versions of the game.

-\begin{proof} We start with the proof of the lower bound~\eqref{eq:dice_lower_bound} for given $m$.
-Given a deck of $m$ cards with distinct values, we can construct a die with $m$ sides having the same values on the faces as on the cards, and such that all sides have equal probability $\frac{1}{m}$.
+Given a deck of $m$ cards with distinct values $1, 2, 4, \dots, 2^{m-1}$, we can consider a die with $m$ sides having the same values on the faces as on the cards, and such that all sides have equal probability $\frac{1}{m}$.
 Then if we exclude all rounds in which at least two of the dice land on the same side, the losing probability of the dice version trivially coincides with the losing probability of the card version.

-More formally, consider the following joint distribution.
-Throwing the die countably many times results in a sequence of outcomes $(X_t)_{t\ge 1}$, which are independent and uniformly distributed in $\{1, 2, 4, \dots, 2^{m-1}\}$.
+More formally, this amounts to considering the following joint distribution.
+Throwing the die countably many times results in a sequence of outcomes $(X_t)_{t\ge 1}$, which are independent and uniformly distributed in $\{1,2,4,\dots,2^{m-1}\}$.
 Then let

 be the first times at which distinct outcomes are obtained.
 We take